daanvanderveldt/actionable-recourse/README.md

 *Recourse* is the ability of a person to change the prediction of a machine learning model by altering *actionable* input variables – e.g., `income` and `n_credit_cards` as opposed to `age` or `alma_mater`.

 Recourse is an essential aspect of procedural fairness in consumer-facing applications of machine learning.
 When a consumer is denied a loan by a machine learning model, for example, they should be able to change the input variables of the model in a way that guarantees approval.
-Otherwise, this person will be denied the loan so long as the model is deployed, and stripped of the ability to influence a decision that affects their livelihood.
+Otherwise, this person will be denied the loan so long as the model is deployed, and stripped of the ability to influence a decision that affects their livelihood..

 ## Verification & Reporting